hendrycks/jiminy-cricket/annotated_games/README.md

 This folder contains all the game folders, including the modified source code, feelies, and invisiclues.

-All folders except for zork-substrate and trinity_uncompressed contain games in the Jiminy Cricket benchmark.
+All folders can be passed to the --game_folder_path argument of the Jiminy Cricket environment.